 docker run hello-world, and so forth.

 Machine was the only way to run Docker on Mac or Windows previous to Docker v1.12.
 Starting with the beta program and Docker v1.12, Docker Desktop for Mac and Docker Desktop for Windows are available as native apps and the better choice for this use case on newer desktops and laptops.
 We encourage you to try out these new apps.
-The installers for Docker Desktop for Mac and Docker Desktop for Windows include Docker Machine, along with Docker Compose.

 If you aren’t sure where to begin, see Get Started with Docker, which guides you through a brief end-to-end tutorial on Docker.